shaunsmith/functionslab/8-Functions-Clients-SDK.md

 This lab walks you through how to invoke a function deployed to Oracle Functions using (a preview version of) the Oracle Cloud Infrastructure Java SDK.
-The OCI Java SDK exposes two endpoints specificially for Oracle Functions:
+The OCI Java SDK exposes two endpoints specifically for Oracle Functions:

 - `FunctionsManagementClient` - which provides APIs for function and application lifecycle management (e.g., CRUD operations)